 Cavo Tagoo – Cosmopolitan hotel on the north edge of Mykonos Town with a full-service spa, indulgent dining, and stylish rooms, suites, and villas.

 Located at the north end of the Old Port, five-star Cavo Tagoo offers spacious rooms and 5-star facilities with easy access to the legendary dining, shopping, and nightlife of Mykonos Town.
 Rooms, suites, and villas all feature private terraces, stylish interiors, and sea views; suites, villas, and some rooms offer private jacuzzis or pools.
-The alfresco Tagoo Restaurant serves a contemporary Greek-international menu with an extensive wine list, while the Pool Bar features fresh takes on cocktails and hookah until late.
+The alfresco Zuma Restaurant serves world-renowned modern Japanese cuisine, while the Pool Bar features fresh takes on cocktails and hookah until late.
 Hotel highlights include an infinity pool with floating sunbeds, a lavish spa, and an exceptional concierge team specializing in bespoke, luxury experiences.

 Cavo Tagoo – Location

 - Area: Cavo Tagoo sits on the main road at the edge of Mykonos Town in the north end of the Old Port neighborhood.
-This quiet area is about 1km to the Chora, where most of the island’s bars, restaurants, and clubs are.
-The small Old Port Beach is 800m south (10-minute walk), while Agios Stefanos Beach is 2km north (4-minute drive).
-The New Port/Tourlos Ferry Port is 1.5 km north (19-minute walk).
+This quiet area is about 1 km to the Chora, where most of the island’s bars, restaurants, and clubs are.
+The small Old Port Beach is 800m south, while Agios Stefanos Beach is 2 km north.
+The New Port/Tourlos Ferry Port is 1.5 km north.

 Cavo Tagoo – The Basics